President's House (Philadelphia)

-President's House in Philadelphia was the third U.S. presidential mansion.
-New York City had served as the first national capital under the U.S. Constitution, from April 1789 to August 1790.

-George Washington occupied the Philadelphia house from November 27, 1790 to March 10, 1797; and John Adams occupied it from March 21, 1797 to May 30, 1800.
-John and Abigail Adams moved into the White House in November 1800.
+President's House in Philadelphia was the third U.S. presidential mansion, following the first two in New York City.
+(Note: New York City served as the first national capital under the U.S. Constitution.
+From April 1789 to February 1790, President George Washington occupied a house on Cherry Street.
+His presidential household moved to larger a house on Broadway in February 1790, but that was only occupied until the end of August 1790.)
+President George Washington occupied the Philadelphia house from November 27, 1790 to March 10, 1797.
+President John Adams occupied it from March 21, 1797 to May 30, 1800, and moved into the unfinished White House in November 1800.

-The house was located one block north of Independence Hall, then known as the Pennsylvania State House, and had been built by widow Mary Masters, around 1767.
-During the 1777–1778 British occupation of Philadelphia, it was headquarters for General Sir William Howe, Commander of the British Army.
-The British abandoned the city in June 1778, and the house next became headquarters for the military governor of Philadelphia, American General Benedict Arnold.
+The Philadelphia house was located on the south side of what is now Market Street, one block north of Independence Hall (then known as the Pennsylvania State House).
+It had been built by widow Mary Masters around 1767, and became a wedding present to her daughter Mary and Acting-Governor of Pennsylvania Richard Penn, when they married in 1772.

-Robert Morris, a financier of the Revolutionary War and a Founding Father, purchased the house following a January 1780 fire, and restored and expanded it.
-George Washington was his houseguest for the May-to-September 1787 U.S. Constitutional Convention, which met at Independence Hall.
+During the 1777–1778 British occupation of Philadelphia, the house was the headquarters of General Sir William Howe.
+Following the June 1778 British evacuation of the city, American General Benedict Arnold made the house his headquarters.
+Robert Morris, a Founding Father and a financier of the Revolutionary War, purchased the house following a January 1780 fire, and restored and expanded it.
+Morris and Washington were both delegates to the 1787 Constitutional Convention at Independence Hall, and Washington was Morris's houseguest for its four-month length, May to September 1787.

-Philadelphia served as the temporary national capital from 1790 to 1800, while Washington, D.C. was under construction.
-Then U.S. Senator from Pennsylvania Robert Morris gave up the house for use by President Washington, who insisted on paying rent.
+In 1790, Philadelphia became the temporary national capital for a ten-year period while what is now Washington, D.C. was under construction.
+Morris gave up the Philadelphia house for President Washington's use, who insisted on paying rent.
 Morris also owned the house next door, to which he and his family moved.